rafaelurben/autohotkey-utils/README.md

 ## Config

-You can configurate and change some things in this little "app".
-You can open the settings via right click on the tray icon -> Settings or via the defined keybind (default: `Shift+Win+i`).
+You can configure and change some things in this little "app".
+You can open the settings via `right click on the tray icon -> Settings` or via the defined keybind (default: `Shift+Win+i`).

-You can also edit the settings in their corresponding files, but don't forget to reload afterwards if you edit the files directly.
-If you edit them in the settings, this is automatically done for you after saving.
+You can also edit the settings in their corresponding config files.
+If you want to edit the settings manually, you can find them in the `config` folder, which lies in the same folder as this script and can be opened via the settings dialog > "Advanced" > "Open config folder".
+If you edit files manually, you must reload the script after saving to apply the changes via `right click on the tray icon -> Reload` or via the defined keybind (default: `Shift+Win+R`).

 ### Create URL-Shortcodes